From Lagrangian to totally real geometry: coupled flows and calibrations

 \begin{remark} Of course, one must take into account the fact that this Maslov $1$-form depends on the choice of connection.
 It really becomes ``canonical'' only in situations where the connection itself is canonical.
 We will see below that this happens, for example, in the context of K\"ahler and almost K\"ahler manifolds. \end{remark}

-\textit{Notation.} From now on we will often simplify notation by dropping the reference to the specific immersion used.
-Since this is standard practice in other contexts, \textit{e.g.} when discussing the standard Riemannian volume, we expect it will not create any confusion.
+\textit{Notation.} We will often simplify notation by dropping the reference to the immersion used.
+Since this is standard in other contexts, \textit{e.g.} when discussing the Riemannian volume, we expect it will not create any confusion.